RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/Theforlooprevisited.rst

 .. mchoice:: mc07_8_2
     :practice: T
-    :answer_a: 3
+    :answer_a: 5
-    :answer_b: 5
+    :answer_b: 8
     :answer_c: 15
     :answer_d: 18
     :answer_e: 20
     :correct: d
-    :feedback_a: The outer loop will print a total of 3 times; however the inner loop is also printing the same phrase.
+    :feedback_a: This is how many times the inner loop will print for each iteration of the outer loop.
-    :feedback_b: Each time the outer loop iterates, the inner loop will also iterate.
+    :feedback_b: Keep in mind that the inner loop is part of the body of the outer loop.
     :feedback_c: The inner loop will print a total of 15 times; however the outer loop is also printing the same phrase.
     :feedback_d: Correct!
 The nested loop will be run 3 times, making a total of 18.
     :feedback_e: Pay attention to the order of x and y